Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/application-design/layout.md

 ### Layers

 If the canvas exists on the lowest layer of the application we can think of things placed upon the canvas as being at points of increased elevation.
-This is achieved with subtle use of color and shadow in give a sense of height.
+This is achieved with subtle use of colour and shadow in give a sense of height.
 If we think of three ui elements, a **Card**, a **Tooltip** and a **Modal**, The card element sits at a level just above the canvas.
 The Tooltip is slightly elevated above the card, and the Modal is at the highest level of elevation.
 [See Ui component section for individual component usage](/design-system/application-design/ui-components)

 ## Practice